yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/Cryptography.rst

 .. http://processors.wiki.ti.com/index.php/Cryptography_Users_Guide
 .. rubric:: Overview
-   :name: overview
+   :name: overview-cryptography

-This article provides a description of the example applications under the cryptography page of the Matrix application that comes with the Sitara SDK.
+This article provides a description of the example applications under the cryptography page of the Matrix application that comes with the Processor SDK.
 This page is labled "Cryptos" in the top-level Matrix GUI.

-|

-|

 ..
 Image:: ../images/MatrixMain.PNG

-|

-|

 .. rubric:: Devices Supported
    :name: devices-supported